Career Advice

 Look after your mental health

-It’s easy to get so caught up in everything regarding your workplace injury that you simply forget to take care of your mental health.
+It’s easy to get so caught up in everything regarding your workplace injury that you forget to take care of your mental health.

 However, many workplace injuries can be incredibly traumatic, and if the injury means that you can’t do your job anymore, you may suffer a big loss.